-Battor (V/R), June 14, GNA - Professor Kwabena Frimpong-Boateng, Minister of Environment Science, Technology and Innovation has unveiled three mobile applications software on cervical cancer prevention and management to aid healthcare delivery in the country.
+Battor (V/R) June 13, GNA - Professor Kwabena Frimpong-Boateng, Minister of Environment Science, Technology and Innovation has unveiled three mobile applications software on cervical cancer prevention and management to aid healthcare delivery in the country.

 They are: the Cervical Cancer Prevention Training Centre (CCPTC) Mobile Colposcopy app, CCPTC Cervical Ablative Treatment app, and CCPTC Colposcopy Report Sheet app.

-The Minister stated that the world thrived and was been driven by innovation, knowledge and science, hence the need to embrace technological advancement.
+The Minister stated that the world thrived and was being driven by innovation, knowledge and science, hence, the need to embrace technological advancement.

-While praising the team from Bottor CCPTC for developing the applications, he urged the youth, especially health workers, to strive hard to unearth their talents and help provide solutions to the many challenges the health sector was facing.
+While praising the team from Bottor CCPTC for developing the applications, he urged the youth especially health workers to strive hard to unearth their talents and help provide solutions to the many challenges facing the health sector.

-“Just like the innovators who had come up with this application, each and everyone has a unique gift from God that no one has.
-To explain this, look at how officers who found themselves in an area ranked as a poor district, have been able to develop this to serve the world,” he said.
+“Just like the innovators who have come up with this application, each and everyone has a unique gift from God that no one has.
+To explain this, look at how officers who found themselves in an area ranked as poor districts, but they have been able to develop this to serve the world,” he added.